 Effective May 13, 2016, BioTime deconsolidated Asterias Biotherapeutics, Inc. ("Asterias") financial statements and results of operations from those of BioTime under applicable generally accepted accounting principles due to the decrease in BioTime's percentage ownership in Asterias from 57.1% to 48.7% as a result of a sale of common stock by Asterias in a public offering.
 Prior to that date, Asterias was a majority-owned and consolidated subsidiary of BioTime.
 Since May 13, 2016, BioTime has accounted for Asterias using the equity method of accounting, electing the fair value option, with all subsequent changes in fair value included in BioTime's consolidated statements of operations in other income and expenses, net.
 As of, and for each reporting period after May 13, 2016, the fair value of BioTime's interest in Asterias is determined by the number of shares of Asterias held by BioTime and the closing price of the Asterias common stock as quoted on NYSE American: AST.
-Asterias' assets and liabilities are not included in BioTime's audited consolidated statements of operations for the year ended December 31, 2017 and 2016.
-BioTime is shown on BioTime's for the year ended December 31, 2016 include Asterias' results are not included in BioTime's audited consolidated statements of operations for the year ended December 31, 2017.
+Asterias' assets and liabilities are not included in BioTime's consolidated balance sheet at December 31, 2016 due to the deconsolidation.
+The fair value of Asterias shares owned by BioTime is shown on BioTime's consolidated balance sheets as of December 31, 2017 and 2016.
+BioTime's audited consolidated statements of operations for the year ended December 31, 2016 include Asterias' results from January 1, 2016 through May 12, 2016, the day immediately preceding the deconsolidation.
+Asterias' results are not included in BioTime's audited in BioTime's audited consolidated statements of operations for the year ended December 31, 2016 include Asterias' results are not included in BioTime's audited in BioTime's audited consolidated statements of operations.
+Asterias' results are not included in BioTime's audited consolidated statements of operations for the year ended December 31, 2016 include Asterias' results are not included in BioTime's audited consolidated statements of operations.
+Asterias' results are not included in BioTime's audited consolid